gammasoft71/xtd/docs/documentation/eBook/menus_and_toolbars.md

 ### Toolbar anywhere

 To place the toolbar anywhere on the form, simply change the dock property to xtd::formq::dock_style::none and modify the toolbar location.
+The toolbar behaves exactly like any other control, except that it can be a system toolbar.

 ```cpp
 #include <xtd/xtd>